 The Trouble with Hating You is an Asian romance with the enemies-to-lovers trope.
 Our main male character (Jay) is a lawyer, and the female character (Liya) works in a company where Jay comes to fix the company.
 It’s in a bad financial position in general.
-So he comes in as a lawyer.
+So, he comes in as a lawyer.
 That’s trying to work through things and see if the company can be saved.
 So, it’s not a huge part, but they work in the same building now, and it’s an office place romance.

-The lawyer is not a big part of it, but it talks about it a little.
-It is my first book by Sanjana Patel (Indian author), and I am obsessed with how she writes and tells the story.
+The lawyer is not a big part of it, but he talks about it a little.
+It is my first book by Sanjana Patel (an Indian author), and I am obsessed with how she writes and tells the story.
 The book touches on sexual assault.
 If that’s a trigger for you, please be careful about it.
 It’s not explicitly stated what happens to the female character, but it’s brought up that she was sexually assaulted a lot.
 I like the cultural aspect there, both Indian and their culture.

 Even though they live in the United States, the culture is still about how the parents like to arrange marriages for the children, and Liya does not want to marry.
 That’s how they first meet when her parents try to arrange a marriage.

 Jay comes over for dinner, where she’s trying to escape the back.
 He gets pissed off because he thinks she doesn’t want anything to do with marrying or dating people.
 As a pining hero, Jay does anything to try and break down her walls.
 Also, he tries to prove to her that he can be worthy of being with her.
-So, It is such an enjoyable read, and I highly suggest you check this one out too.
+So, It is such an enjoyable read, and I highly suggest you check this one out, too.

 Author: Sajni Patel